The worldwide war on wildlife

 Why trophy hunting must end now

-Astonishingly many of the people involved in the hunting industry say that they are Christians.
+Astonishingly many people involved in the hunting industry claim to be Christians.

 Nearly a century ago, there were as many as 200,000 lions living in the wild in Africa.
 The most recent surveys estimate that there are around 25,000 lions living in the wild in Africa today.
 They have vanished from over 80 percent of their historic range and currently exist in 28 countries in Africa and one country in Asia (India).

 Lions are already extinct in 27 out of 55 countries in Africa.
 Only 7 countries: South Africa, Botswana, Kenya, Ethiopia, Tanzania, Zambia, Zimbabwe and are believed to each contain more than 1,000 lions.
 In West Africa there are believed to be only 250 lions left in the wild in the whole of the region.

 There are thought to be around 10,000 lions in prison camp conditions in game farms across Africa.
 Captive bred lions have a miserable life where lion cubs are taken away from their mother shortly after birth for a life in prison camp conditions where they are prostituted to tourists for walking and petting until they are a year old when they become fodder for trophy hunters.

 To warn people about PETTING LION CUBS AND WALKING WITH LIONS please SHARE this link